Amelia Van Buren: Pennsylvania Academy of the Fine Arts

 Her talent soon led Eakins to tutor her personally, including controversial lessons using nude models, male and female.
 In 1885–86, several of Eakins's former art students (including Thomas Pollock Anshutz and Colin Campbell Cooper) conspired to have Eakins fired from the Pennsylvania Academy of Fine Arts.
-They approached the Academy's Committee on Instruction, and made numerous charges against Eakins.
+They approached the Academy's Committee on Instruction and made numerous charges against Eakins.
 They alleged that Eakins had used female students, including Van Buren, as nude models.
 Another highly inflammatory charge was that Van Buren had asked Eakins a question regarding pelvic movements, which Eakins answered by removing his pants and demonstrating the movements.
-He later insisted that the episode was completely professional in nature.
+He later insisted that the episode was entirely professional.
 The committee left Eakins under the impression that the charges had been filed by Van Buren, who had moved to Detroit to recover from neurasthenia.
-That, however, was not the case, as she greatly respected Eakins and in years to come would defend him at every opportunity, as well as express pride in owning pieces of his artwork.
+That, however, was not the case, as she greatly respected Eakins and, in years to come, would defend him at every opportunity and express pride in owning pieces of his artwork.

-After recovering, Van Buren returned to Philadelphia, where she continued in her studies under Eakins at the Art Students' League of Philadelphia.
+After recovering, Van Buren returned to Philadelphia, where she continued her studies under Eakins at the Art Students' League of Philadelphia.
 Van Buren and Eakins stayed in close contact for a number of years afterward.
 Three or four years after his dismissal, Eakins painted Van Buren in Miss Amelia Van Buren.

 Post-Academy

 There is little information on Van Buren's life and professional career following her education at the Academy.
 No paintings by Van Buren are known to survive.

 She entered into a Boston marriage with fellow student Eva Watson-Schütze.
-The two of them opened a studio and art gallery in Atlantic City, New Jersey, but Van Buren disliked having to make compromises in her aesthetic sense to sell any paintings, so she turned to photography instead.
+The two of them opened a studio and art gallery in Atlantic City, New Jersey, but Van Buren disliked having to compromise her aesthetic sense to sell paintings, so she turned to photography instead.
 Both women were recognized as accomplished artists and exhibited together at the Camera Club of Pittsburgh in 1899, and Van Buren was noted for her portraits, once declaring her goal was to make portraits "to stand with [those of] Sargent and Watts and the other masters".

 It is known that by 1900, when she sent some prints to Frances Benjamin Johnston, she had moved back to Detroit.
 She had the portrait of herself in her possession, likely a gift from the artist himself, which she sold to the Phillips Memorial Gallery in 1927, by which time she was living in North Carolina.

 In the early 1930s, Lloyd Goodrich, who was writing the first full-length biography of Eakins, wrote to Van Buren.
 However, she replied that she had no particular reminiscences of Eakins.
+Goodrich considered this odd, although her reaction makes more sense in light of recent scholarship on Eakins's predatory, voyeuristic, and exhibitionist behavior -- at least some of which he admitted subjecting Van Buren to when she was his student.

 Van Buren spent her later years in an artists' colony in Tryon, North Carolina, where she died in 1942.